RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-04-02-Types-And-Enums.md

 There's a PSBlogWeek going on, with some great posts and fun topics to get your thoughts churning!
 Adam Bertram wrote [a nice article]((http://www.adamtheautomator.com/psbloggingweek-dynamic-parameters-and-parameter-validation/)) on dynamic parameters - these [are certainly fun](http://stackoverflow.com/a/23001637/3067642), but I've run into issues with dynamic parameters in the past, and generally try to avoid them unless absolutely necessary.

 This morning, PowerShell.com posted a great tip: [Clever Parameter Validation](http://powershell.com/cs/blogs/tips/archive/2015/04/02/clever-parameter-validation.aspx).
-Long story short, you can use ValidateSet or Enums to improve the user experience.
+Long story short, you can use ValidateSet or Enums to improve user experience.
 But how do you find enums?
 And how do you know what they enumerate?

 ### Finding Enums